 3 differences between Supporting Letter vs. Letter of Recommendation

-Once again – it is extremely important not to mix up these docs.
-Still, there are many cases when applicants speak about “supporting letter” but mean a “Letter of Recommendation”.
+It is extremely important not to mix up these docs.
+There are many cases when applicants speak about “supporting letter” but mean a “Letter of Recommendation”.

 Supporting Letter is not a Letter of Recommendation.
 They have similar format and requirements but their roles are different.

-Probably, the main difference is hidden in the nature of supporting letter.
-It’s a volunteer part of your visa application.
+Probably, the main difference is the nature of supporting letter.
+It is a volunteer part of your visa application.
 In other words, if you will not have it – nothing happens.
-Just forget about this.

-Another key difference is the status of a person who signs it.
+Another key difference is the status of a person who sign it.
 In general, anyone can give you a letter of support.
 Even your neighbour or ex-girlfriend :).
-Just, in this case, they must write about your work and its results.
+Just in this case, they must write about your work and its results.